 Third, students move to the corner that represents an answer that they think is correct or the corner describing their comfort.

 I always make the students explain the answer to reinforce what they’re learning if you’re reviewing.
 For your students who are struggling, they get to practice but if they don’t know an answer, they can just follow the group and listen for the explanation.
 By doing this activity, all students are involved and it gets the kids up and moving for a couple minutes.
+I’ve also used it to create groups by offering students choices between 4 options.

 Sign up for my newsletter!